manishemi/manishemi.github.io/_posts/2021-06-28-Reinforcement learning.md

 4 - **Observation**: Observation is how the Environment interact back with the Agent and the agent can observe where Environment is and how its action affected the Environment

 5 - **Reward**: Reward is a scale for the success or failure of an agent's action.
-For example, if the dog(Agent) returns the bone will take food,  otherwise won't take anything
+For example, if the dog(Agent) returns the bone will take food,  otherwise won't take food

 We have also two kinds of a learning algorithms in RL: